 About Unplugged Village

 Feel like technology is sometimes driving your life?
 All the cool apps supposed to make our lives simpler sometimes have the opposite effect.
-It's hard to resist being connected to our tech as we use it for work and there are always amazing shows, social media posts or emails to check.
+It's hard to resist being connected to our tech as we use it for work....not to mention the fact that there are always amazing shows, social media posts or emails to check!
 Tech is designed to be addictive and it's not our imagination that it seems to be taking over our lives at times.
 Our good intentions to get out those retro board games or go walking don't always happen.
 We start to feel guilty and end the day mentally exhausted.
 At the Unplugged Village, we want to help you take charge of your technology and manage digital distractions so you can find greater life-tech balance!

 So how much is too much?